kelnishi/WACS/README.md

 ## Customization

-If you'd like to customize the wasm runtime environment, I recommend downloading getting the full source for examples.
+If you'd like to customize the wasm runtime environment, I recommend downloading the full source for examples.

 The `Wacs.WASIp1` implementation is a good starting point for how to set up your own library of bindings.
 It also contains examples of more advanced usage like binding multiple return values and full operand stack access.